Edward FitzGerald photograph

 Literary Criticism

 Barton, Anna Jane.
 "Letters, scraps of manuscript, and printed poems: the correspondence of Edward FitzGerald and Alfred Tennyson."
-(Also discusses FitzGerald's letters as among the greatest in the English language.)
-Victorian Poetry, Spring, 2008.
+On FitzGerald's letters as among the greatest in the English language.
+Victorian Poetry 46, 1 (Spring 2008) [subscription service, questia].

 Karlin, Daniel.
 "Editing the Rubáiyát: two case-studies and a prospectus."
-Victorian Poetry, Spring, 2008.
+Victorian Poetry 46, 1 (Spring 2008) [subscription service, questia].

 Tucker, Herbert F. "Metaphor, translation, and autoekphrasis in FitzGerald's Rubáiyát."
-Victorian Poetry, Spring, 2008.
+Victorian Poetry 46, 1 (Spring 2008) [excerpt only].

 Lighter Reading